Classic Macaroni Salad

 How to make a creamy dressing for macaroni salad:

 The dressing for this macaroni salad is my favorite!
 It has a bit of tang thanks to the vinegar.
-It has a bit of sweetness thanks to the small amount of sugar being added.
+Plus a bit of sweetness thanks to the small amount of sugar being added.
 And the dijon mustard adds a wonderful flavoring.

 If you are storing the macaroni salad overnight or for a couple of days, you may need to mix together some more of the dressing to stir into the salad before serving.
 The salad will soak in a lot of the dressing as it sits over a few days.